Dogs That Don’t Shed: 21 Low-Shedding Breeds You’ll Love

 American hairless terriers are what many would imagine when thinking of hypoallergenic dog breeds.
 Despite their name, however, American hairless terriers come in both coated and hairless varieties.
 The coated variety has a very short and dense coat with a noticeable sheen.
 The hairless variety, on the other hand, usually sheds its birth coat around 8 to 10 weeks of age.

 The American hairless terrier is known to be an energetic and curious dog.
 Bred to get rid of vermin on farms, these dogs are very avid hunters.
 Although they are no longer used for this purpose, they still retain a lot of their hunting instinct.
-American hairless terriers can be easily trained for a variety of dog sports.9
+American hairless terriers can be easily trained for a variety of dog sports.21

 Chinese Crested

-Like the American hairless terrier, Chinese cresteds can be either coated or hairless.
+Like the American hairless terrier, the Chinese Crested can be either coated or hairless.
 They have a very distinct appearance that cannot be mistaken for any other hypoallergenic dogs.
 What sets them apart is their slender frame and long tufts of hair on their head, ankles, and tail.
 It almost looks as if they are wearing a matching set of accessories.

 Bedlington Terrier

-Bedlington terriers are hypoallergenic dogs that almost look like lambs from certain angles, primarily due to their plush, wool-like coat.
+Bedlington terriers are hypoallergenic dogs that almost look like lambs from certain angles, primarily due to their plush, wool-like coats.
 Not only are these dogs soft in appearance, but they also have a more gentle disposition.
 Looking at them, you would never know that they were once bred to catch vermin and engage in dog fights.

 Lowchen